ShadyEvan4830/CBT_Lowers_Crime_and_Violence/README.md

 - Run `Outputs_Folder` to view the PDF version of the final paper and related output-cleaned data
 - Run `Inputs_Folder` to check selected data from the original paper, sketches and LLM
 - Run `Scripts_Folder` to review simulation data, clean data, test data and related table data
-- Render `Original_Paper` to view the replication package included with the original paper
+- Run `Original_Paper` to view the replication package included with the original paper

 ## LLM Usage Statement
 - `Inputs_Folder/llm/usage.text` When writing this report, the ChatGPT 4 language model was used to obtain relevant inspiration and suggestions for freewill-related analysis and comparison with the original paper's content.
 ChatGPT 4 provides the author with some indicators that can support how workers' free will affects job satisfaction, such as psychological aspects (please refer to usage.txt for more details); these suggestions inspired the author to choose the current Journal Study: "Work and Freedom in the Context of Agency Beliefs and Job Satisfaction" serve as additional professional evidence to support freewill's relevant conclusions.
 ChatGPT 4 also provides grammatical and structural correction suggestions for the paper content to ensure more concise reasons.